What is the technology and what is the intended use?

 Diploid tumors: 30%

 |Cancers found by FWS Monitor (Neural Net analysis)||21||23||91%|

 (1) Monitor found 15 ductal carcinomas and missed 3 carcinomas (all ductal) out of 23 carcinomas

 (2) 3 cancers were found by the monitor that were missed by mammography.
 The subjects’ ages were 36, 38, and 44; the tumor sizes were 0.5, 0.7 and 2 cms.
 All patients identified by monitor and missed by mammography had dense parenchyma.

 (3) 83% of all biopsies conducted in this study as a result of mammography referral were on non-cancerous lesions.
 Only 17% of all surgeries were on cancerous tumor conditions.

 Which institutions are involved with upcoming clinical validation study?

-The Ohio State University and El Camino Hospital, Mt.
-View CA are both in process of final approvals for the upcoming trial for an intended Q4 2014 trial initiation.
-The National University Hospital in Singapore and leading hospitals in India and Korea have also expressed interest in a limited valuation study.
+The initial clinical studies had been completed at Ohio State University.
+Current and ongoing clinical studies are underway at El Camino Hospital, Mt.
+View CA and the original site at Ohio State University.
+Additional clinical trials are being evaluated.
+Other sites, such as the National University Hospital in Singapore and leading hospitals in India and Korea, have also expressed interest in limited validation studies.